sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 8) We can now interact with our twilio number!

-There's a few steps to think through here:
+There's a few steps here:

 1. Twilio receives the incoming message.
 2. We setup a callback with Twilio (i.e. how should Twilio communicate the incoming message **back** to your app)